H1M4W4R1/SimpleInteract/README.md

 ## Creating an interactable player

-You simply need to create a custom class that inherits from `InteractorBase`.
+You simply need to create a custom class that inherits from `InteractorBase<TSelf>`.
 It is heavily recommended to have custom class for interactable detection and other detection logic to prevent further issues with handling things such as player invisibility states which may require you to implement `ISupportGhostDetection` on your custom interactable object abstraction layer.